synic/whyvim/README.md

     with many files) could possibly be faster using the keyboard than it could be with the mouse.

-3 contrasts a lot with how I feel about it today, and I believe the main selling point is that it is much more efficient to use the keyboard for *almost* anything, and VIM strives to make that possible.
+Number 3 contrasts a lot with how I feel about it today, and I believe the main selling point is that it is much more efficient to use the keyboard for *almost* anything, and VIM strives to make that possible.